loburets/react-koa/README.md

 # React + Koa - sign up and sign in
 This is my experiments / self-education / practice.

+Naturally, no LLMs involved — they weren’t even in use back in 2019 when this repo was created.

 ## What was used
 - React
 - Redux